2021 Independence Cup (Bangladesh)

-The 2021 Independence Cup also known as Riviera Independence Cup 2021 due to the sponsorship from Riviera.
-It was the 12th edition of the Independence Cup, the main domestic annual top tier clubs football tournament organized by Bangladesh Football Federation (BFF).
-The fifteen participants were competed this edition in the tournament.
+The 2021 Independence Cup is also known as the Riviera Independence Cup 2021 due to sponsorship from Riviera.
+It was the 12th edition of the Independence Cup, the main domestic annual top-tier club football tournament organized by the Bangladesh Football Federation (BFF).
+Fifteen participants competed in this edition of the tournament.

-Dhaka Abahani is the defending champion, having defeated 3–0 goals Bashundhara Kings in the final of the tournament.
+Dhaka Abahani is the defending champion, having defeated the Bashundhara Kings 3–0 in the final of the tournament.

 Participating teams

 The following fifteen teams were contested in the tournament.